davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 When `build-std` is set to "always", then the standard library will be unconditionally recompiled ([?][rationale-unconditional]) in its release profile as part of every clean build ([?][rationale-release-profile]).
 This is primarily useful for users of tier three targets.
+Like with other dependencies the build will inherit variables like `RUSTFLAGS` from the environment.

 > [!NOTE]
 >